yowainwright/codependence/README.md

 #### Keep important versions intentional

-Codependence checks `package.json` dependencies against a `codependencies` policy.
-It can either keep only listed packages current, or pin listed packages while updating everything else.
+Codependence loads one `.codependencerc` and applies each manager-specific target to its own files.
+It can keep only listed dependencies current or pin selected dependencies while updating everything else.

 The difference from `{npm,pnpm} update` or `yarn upgrade` is that Codependence gives you an explicit policy surface: _these versions matter, these packages may move, and CI should fail when the repo drifts_.